William Edward

 Source: The Nebraska Signal, of Geneva, Nebraska; 18 October 1951.
 Transcription and digital image of article courtesy of Frances Gretchen (Klein) Leenerts and Jane Michel.

-1. Three children were born to the couple.
-Their first child, Frederick W. Fiegenbaum (or Frederick Robert Fiegenbaum), born on 15 December 1902, died unexpectedly on 8 May 1903 following a very short illness.
-He was buried in Geneva, Fillmore County, Nebraska.
+1. Three children were born to Wilhelm Edward and Maude Mary (Montgomery) Fiegenbaum.
+Their first child, Frederick Wilhelm Fiegenbaum (also identified in some documents as Frederick Robert Fiegenbaum), was born on 15 December 1902 and died unexpectedly on 8 May 1903 following a very short illness.
+He was buried at Geneva, Fillmore County, Nebraska.

-2. William Edward Fiegenbaum was the youngest of 10 children born to Rev. Friedrich Wilhelm and Louisa (Otto) Fiegenbaum.
-Their third child, Louis, died at the age of 6 days, on 12 September 1856.
-He was buried in the cemetery of the Methodist Church at Sherrill, Dubuque County, Iowa (section A, row 5, stone 6).
+2. Wilhelm Edward Fiegenbaum was the youngest of 10 children born to Rev. Friedrich Wilhelm and Louisa (Otto) Fiegenbaum.
+The couple's third child, Louis, died at the age of 6 days, on 12 September 1856.
+He was buried in the cemetery of the Methodist Church at what was then known as Sherrill Mount, Dubuque County, Iowa (section A, row 5, stone 6).
+It is now known simply as Sherrill, Iowa.

 Brief Genealogy